Delta Kappa Gamma World Fellowships

 Results

-All complete and eligible applications from the University of Toronto are reviewed by the Toronto World Fellowships Committee, which selects the top ten (10) applications.
-SGS Graduate Awards Office will notify all applicants of the U of T competition results in February.
+All complete and eligible applications from the University of Toronto are reviewed by the DKG Toronto World Fellowships Committee, which selects the top ten (10) applications.
+SGS’ Graduate Awards Office will notify all applicants via their U of T email address of the university’s competition results in late-February.

 Contacts & Resources